 Sausage crumbles — You really want the sausage mixed up into this breakfast casserole, so be sure to not skip this step or you might get mouthfuls of casserole with zero sausage.
 And that would be sad.

-Perfect for a crowd — This sausage breakfast casserole with hash browns recipe feeds 8, but it’s super easy to double it if you have more people over for brunch!
+Perfect for a crowd — One of the reasons this is such a great recipe is that it is perfect for holiday mornings and special occasions.
+This sausage breakfast casserole with hash browns recipe feeds 8, but it’s super easy to double it if you have some extra guests!

 As I mentioned, the key to this sausage breakfast casserole is all in making the potatoes nice and crispy before adding them to the casserole dish.